trrapp12/Space-Rhino/README.md

 ### CHALLENGES I HAVE OVERCOME:

-The original v1.0 was built on pure Vanilla JavaScript and demonstrated the following:
+The original v1.0 was built on pure Vanilla JavaScript.
+It demonstrated the following:

 - [x] Use of vanilla JavaScript to connect to an API.
 - [x] ```JSON.parse().```